martindisch/aes-ccm/README.md

 3. Non-empty associated data and empty payload (it degenerates to an authentication mode on the associated data).

-The implementation accepts associated data of any length between 0 and (2^16 - 2^8) bytes.
+The implementation accepts payloads of any length between 0 and 2^16 bytes and associated data of any length between 0 and (2^16 - 2^8) bytes.

 ## Usage
 ```rust